Lundalogik/addon-opened-by/README.md

 There is an option for blocking opening of posts that is already opened by someone.
 Change the value bBlockOnOpen to True in the OpenedBy.Message function.

+Finally, create a job that runs csp_clear_openedby nightly to clear records that have accidentally been left (ex. if Lime crashes)

 Limitations:

-Opened By is not set if you
+Opened By is not set if you use the ALT + Arrow to scroll through records.